Firmness: Soft, medium-firm

 Though both the Layla and the GhostBed are all-foam mattresses, the GhostBed has only one firmness level: medium-firm, similar to the Layla’s firm side.
 The Layla is a good mattress for back sleepers who require the firmer side, and those who need more cushioning with some support on the softer side.

-Like the Layla, the GhostBed’s construction has also remained focused on cooling, with gel infusion throughout the bed and the GhostBed “Ice” fabric in the cover.
+Like the Layla, the GhostBed’s construction focuses on cooling, with gel infusion throughout the bed and the GhostBed “Ice” fabric in the cover.
 It’s cool to the touch when you lay your hand on it, and should be great for those seeking a less-expensive all-foam mattress with some cooling capabilities.

 At first glance, the main similarity between the Layla and Nectar beds are stellar warranty policies: Both offer Lifetime warranties that protect the original owner of the mattress as long as it’s in their possession.